Delete a permission target with jf rt permission-target-delete

 • Requires admin privileges on the Artifactory instance.

-• If the permission target does not exist, the command returns an error.
+• If the permission target does not exist, the command exits with code 1 and returns a 404 server error.
+See the example above for the exact error format.

 What’s Next